 - What you have paid for all the covered drugs you have gotten since you started with your first drug purchase of the year.
 (See Section 6.2 for more information about how Medicare calculates your out-of-pocket costs.)
-This includes: - The total amount you paid when you were in the Deductible Stage, which is either \$0 or \$92

-- The total you paid as your share of the cost for your drugs during the Initial Coverage Stage. - What the plan has paid as its share of the cost for your drugs during the Initial Coverage Stage.
-(If you were enrolled in a different Part D plan at any time during 2021, the amount that plan paid during the Initial Coverage Stage also counts toward your total drug costs.)
+This includes: - The total amount you paid when you were in the Deductible Stage, which is either \$0 or \$480 if you do not qualify for "Extra Help." - The total you paid as your share of the cost for your drugs during the Initial Coverage Stage - What the plan has paid as its share of the cost for your drugs during the Initial Coverage Stage.
+(If you were enrolled in a different Part D plan at any time during 2022, the amount that plan paid during the Initial Coverage Stage also counts toward your total drug costs.)